fish-shell/fish-shell/doc_src/index.rst

 To set the variable ``smurf_color`` to the value ``blue``, use the command ``set smurf_color blue``.

-After a variable has been set, you can use the value of a variable in the shell through `variable expansion <#expand-variable>`_.
+After a variable has been set, you can use the value of a variable in the shell through :ref:`variable expansion <expand-variable>`.

 Example::